opengeospatial/CRS-Deformation-Models/README.md

 CRS-Deformation-Models
 ======================

-The next virtual meeting of this project team will be at 4pm EST (21:00 UTC) on 30 November 2020 (https://www4.gotomeeting.com/join/270784501).
+The next virtual meeting of this project team will be at 4pm EST (21:00 UTC) on 25 January 2021 (https://www4.gotomeeting.com/join/150445909).
 Meetings happen every four weeks.
 Details for joining the meeting will be posted here once they are available.

 <!--
 2020-09-07  https://www4.gotomeeting.com/join/494053021